dfki-ric-underactuated-lab/torque_limited_simple_pendulum/paper/paper.md

 - Feedforward torque
 - Proportional-integral-derivative (PID) control
-- Time-varying Linear Quadratic Regulator (tvLQR)
+- Time-varying Linear Quadratic Regulator (TVLQR)

 **Closed Loop Controllers** or feedback controllers take the state of the system as input and ouput a control signal.
 Because they are able to react to the current state, they can cope with perturbations during the execution.
 The following feedback controllers are implemented: